craigprotzel/Mashups/13_14_Animation_Playstation/README.md

 #### VII.
 Homework
 * Read Janet Murray "Inventing the Medium Ch.2 - Affordances of the Digital Medium"
-* Create - using a javascript library of your choosing, a page that applies your own "instagram filter" to an image.
-This involves populating an image on the page and then manipulating the color of the image pixels.
-You are welcome to pull in images dynamically or use images stored locally, it's up to you.
-The goal is to show the image in it's normal state and then in it's filtered state.
-(Hint: using the canvas tag is a good idea!)
+* Create - a p5 sketch that leverages data (via an API or static data set) and has your own "class" that is used to generates relevant "objects" with the data.
 * Explore - [threeJS](http://threejs.org/) library and the ThreeJS links above
 * Explore - [Chrome Music Lab](https://musiclab.chromeexperiments.com/)
 * Explore - [PopcornJS](http://popcornjs.org/) Video Library